 Central government funding support for local mixed-use infrastructure provided by local government requires a robust governance and allocation process.

-Any form of tourism tax, such as the existing border clearance levy, must be ring-fenced for tourism-related investments, not siphoned off for other purposes.
+Any form of tourism tax, such as the existing border clearance levy and International Visitor Levy, must be ring-fenced for tourism-related investments, not siphoned off for other purposes.

-Regional expenditure on tourism marketing and destination management by local authorities should be consistent with the tourism aspirations of the community and cognisant of the impact that visitor spend has on the wider community including employees and suppliers.
+Regional expenditure on tourism marketing and destination management by local authorities should be aligned with the tourism aspirations of the community and cognisant of the benefits that visitor spend has on the wider community including employees and suppliers.